Black holes as telescopes: Discovering supermassive binaries through quasi-periodic lensed starlight: and caustic crossing rates

-such that the source takes at least $N_{\rm orb}$ binary periods to cross the caustic diameter.
-We will assume the velocity distribution to be given by a Gaussian with zero mean and \BK{one-dimensional} dispersion $\sigma_{\rm tot}$, so
+such that the source takes at least $N_{\rm orb}$ binary periods to cross the caustic diameter before drifting out of the caustic region.
+We will assume the velocity distribution to be given by a Gaussian with zero mean and one-dimensional dispersion $\sigma_{\rm tot}$, so